Embark on a voyage of nature discovery at the University of York

 The winter is a great opportunity to get close to trees, when bark on trunks and branches is on display.
 Find a tree with bark that interests you.
 Get close to it, still yourself, and place your hand on its bark.
 How does it feel, is it smooth or rough?
 Can you feel any patterns on the bark?
 Listen, are there any birds in this or nearby trees?
 What are you thinking or feeling in that moment?

 And let’s not forget the wildfowl!
 Can you spot any unusual ducks?
 Get a good picture and identify them when you get back.
 You could share your best duck pic with friends online.
 It’s clearly a ‘thing’ at the University, with “daily duck delights” posted on the University’s Duck of the Day page. 🙂

 To walk this route starting at the Walmgate Stray entrance, park your bike at the cycle parking directly opposite the Stray.
 Apparently, there’s also over 5000 bike parking spaces around campus, including accessible bays for bigger than usual cargo and adapted bikes, and free to use bike pumps.
 Well done University of York!

 The campus also has a range of cafes if you want to grab a drink or bite to eat.
 There are plenty of outdoor benches in green, secluded spots or with lovely views of the water.

 Accessibility: this route is mostly level and hard-surfaced all the way.

 Giving something back

 Winter is the season of tree planting!
 Do you have a space in your outdoor area where you can plant and look after a native tree?
-You’ll find excellent guides to planting and nurturing trees here.
+Here are some excellent guides to planting and nurturing trees.
 The Woodland Trust have a wide selection of young native trees in their online shop, or you can source trees from a local garden centre, such as Vertigrow.